-The rule name is automatically assigned the next consecutive number in the execution order (but should be changed to something more meaningful) and is Enabled by default.
-The date the rule was created, the last time it was modified and the last time it was actually used are all displayed.
+The rule name is the next rule in the execution order (but should be changed to something more meaningful) and it is enabled by default.
+The date the rule was created, the last time it was modified and the last time it was actually used are all shown.

-You can add conditions or actions as necessary (more on that below) and the Add-in also has a Folders tab, which is used in connection with the rule to monitor one or more folders.
-In particular, when you first create a new rule, you are asked if the rule is for incoming or outgoing messages.
+You can add conditions or actions as necessary (more on that below) but the add-in also has a Folders tab, which is used in connection with the rule to monitor one or more folders.
+In particular, when you first create a new rule, the add-in asks you if the rule is for incoming or outgoing messages.
 This is simply a convenience function so that you don't have to set the folder.
-You can have the rule monitor any folder you wish - including shared mailboxes.

-Note: Outlook must be restarted to begin executing rules on a newly added folder, but after that you can drag and drop emails into that folder and the Add-in will see those emails as having just arrived and act on them.
+That said, you can have the rule monitor any folder you wish - including shared mailboxes.
+Note that Outlook has to be restarted in order to immediately begin executing rules on a newly added folder, but after that you can drag and drop emails into that folder and the add-in will see those emails as having just arrived and act on them.